dokterdok/Continuity-Activation-Tool/README.md

 ## News

+* **2014.12.23 - v.2.1 released** : Works with El Capitan DP1.
+Does **NOT** work with Dogles yet.
+(Take a look below)
 * **2014.12.23 - v.2.0.1 released** : Improved USB Bluetooth dongle detection and command line execution.
 [Changelog](https://github.com/dokterdok/Continuity-Activation-Tool/tree/beta#changelog).
 * **2014.12.14 - v.2.0.0 released** : Adds compatibility with Bluetooth 4.0 USB dongles, allowing many Macs from 2008 and later to easily upgrade to Continuity.
 See the chart below to verify available upgrade options.

 **[Download link](https://github.com/dokterdok/Continuity-Activation-Tool/archive/master.zip)** (latest version)

 This tool took a lot of research and coding.
 A small PayPal donation would be much appreciated to support the maintenance and evolution of the app.
 Thanks! [![Donate](https://www.paypalobjects.com/webstatic/en_US/btn/btn_donate_92x26.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=dokterdok%40gmail%2ecom&lc=CH&item_name=Continuity%20Activation%20Tool&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted)

+##El Capitan DP 1 & dongles

+Apple has done some changes in IOBluetoothFamily in El Capitan.
+Unfortunately I know next to nothing about kernel extensions and patching them.
+I tried to apply the logic of the original patch to the new functions but that didn't work.
+If you know anything about kernel extension patching and/or asm, please take a look at and help out.
+Dokterdok previously patched IOBluetoothHCIController::SetControllerFeatureFlags to always return 15.
+In El Capitan the old function seems to be split up in AppleBroadcomHostController::SetControllerFeatureFlags and IOBluetoothHostController::SetControllerFeatureFlags.
+I guess the new patch would have to be applied there.

 ## Features
 * Activate Continuity: Does a Continuity compatibility check, makes a backup of the Systems kexts before and after patching, applies patches relevant to the current configuration.